jgjin/not-quite-an-expert/content/posts/day_by_your_self.md

 And you can finish the last half of the pastry, as you ride the whole line end to end back.
 Weird, and weird, and weird, fine.)

-Spend enough time by your self, nearly unspeaking, and you’ll lose your self.
+Spend enough time by your self, nearly unspeaking, and you'll lose your self.
 You are no longer gazing at the world; you fuse into the world gazing at it self.